Good time tracking and productivity app, but several timesheet issues

 Time tracking

-Having said that, I still think Toggl Track lacks several essential time tracking features.
-While it lets you lock time entries when you need to—for instance, right before payroll to avoid last-minute errors—it doesn’t have GPS location tracking or geofencing, which can help verify and validate time entries.
+While it lets you lock time entries when you need to, it doesn’t have GPS location tracking or geofencing, which could have helped me verify and validate time entries.
 To me, this is a missed opportunity and makes Toggl Track unsuitable for teams working from dispersed locations.

-Finally, there is no option to add rest breaks or meal times to time entries.
-This means employees need to keep clocking in and out every time they take breaks.
-Plus, you can’t track if your team members are getting the breaks they need by law, putting you at risk of non-compliance.
+Finally, there was no option to add rest breaks or meal times to time entries.
+This means employees must keep clocking in and out every time they take breaks.
+Plus, you can’t track if your team members are getting the breaks they need by law, once again putting you at risk of non-compliance.

 Timesheets

 Most time-tracking apps automatically generate timesheets using workers’ time entries.
 With Toggl Track, however, it took a great deal of time to get from time logs to approved timesheets.
-Admins need to set users up on the timesheets feature, and then users need to manually submit their time entries for approval.

-However, the thing I disliked most about timesheets was that, as an admin, I was unable to edit them myself.
+Another thing I disliked was that, as an admin, I was unable to edit timesheets myself unless I paid for a more expensive plan.
 I could only approve or reject them.
-This can be a huge waste of time, as you need to go back and ask your team member(s) to make manual changes before you approve a time log.
+In my opinion, this is a huge waste of time, as you need to go back and ask your team member(s) to make manual changes before you approve a time log.

-Verdict: 3/10
+Verdict: 4/10

 Toggl Track is more than just a time-tracking tool.
 You can also use it to monitor productivity, income, and profits across projects and clients, which you can add in the app.